efrentxo/VSLAM_TFM/Readme.md

-Scripts to apply VSLAM in the images recorded by Crazyflie 2.0 comercial drone using AI-deck Reposotory content:
+Scripts to apply VSLAM in the images recorded by Crazyflie 2.0 comercial drone using AI-deck camera.

+Reposotory content:
 - Calibration images
 - Calibration parameters